If you enjoy reading or listening to new and classic books, you should be using the free digital services from your library.

 Find and Check Out an Audiobook

-- Follow these steps to find and check out an audiobook to listen to
+Follow these steps to find, check out and listen to an audiobook.

 - Click Preferences and select Format->Audiobooks.
 Then click on Apply Preferences.
 This will limit your search to audiobooks.

 - In the Search area, enter the title of a book, or subject or author you want.
 As an example, let’s enter Charles Dickens.